 - Intuitive handling of images and other media.

 - Ease of collaboration on content via a CMS of some kind.

 Some interesting ones:

 - Hugo (go) is a popular system.
 Its R companion, blogdown, is probably ascendant for academics.

-- Pelican (python), the previous engine for this blog is pretty easy to adapt if you use python.
+- Pelican (python), the previous engine for this blog, is easy to hack if you use python.

 - Hakyll is a haskell variant of jekyll one with good pandoc integration.